 1387.2.
-Subject to the limitations imposed by the terms of a special power of appointment, the donee of a special power may make any of the types of appointment permissible for the donee of a general power under Section 1387.1 to the extent that the persons benefited by the appointments are permissible appointees.
+Subject to the limitations imposed by the creating instrument, the donee of a special power may make any of the types of appointment permissible for the donee of a general power under Section 1387.1 to the extent that the persons benefited by the appointments are permissible appointees.

 Comment.
-Section 1387.2 embodies the rules stated in Restatement of Property Sections 358 and 359 except that it authorizes the donee of a special power to exercise the power by creating a general power of appointment in a permissible appointee.
-Under Restatement of Property Section 359, the donee could only exercise the power by creating a new power under certain circumstances.
-Since the donee can appoint outright to one of the permissible appointees of the special power, it would be undesirable to refuse to allow him to give such a person a general power to appoint.
-See 3 Powell, Real Property ¶ 398 at n.76 (1967).
+Section 1387.2 embodies the rules stated in Sections 358 and 359 of the Restatement of Property except that Section 1387.2 authorizes the donee of a special power to exercise the power by creating a special power of appointment in a permissible appointee.
+Under Section 359 of the Restatement of Property, the donee could only exercise the power by creating a new special power under certain circumstances.
+Since the donee can appoint outright to one of the permissible appointees of the special power, it would be undesirable to refuse to allow him to give such a person a special power to appoint.
+See 3 Powell, Real Property | 398 at nn.
+28-30 (1967).
+A special power is not, of course, the equivalent of outright ownership and the creation of a special power in a permissible appointee may fail therefore to constitute a valid exercise of an imperative power.
+For example, where each of the permissible appointees under an imperative power is to receive not less than 10 percent of the appointive property, the creation of a special power in a permissible appointee would not satisfy this 10-percent requirement.

 The donee of a special power of appointment may not have the same freedom as to types of appointment that the donee of a general power has; other rules of law may limit his ability to appoint in a particular manner.
 For example, although the donee of a special power may create a new power or appoint a future interest under Section 1387.2, the appointment may be subject to a different method of computing the applicable period under the rule against perpetuities than under a general power.
 See Section 1391.1.
 In addition, the common law rules against fraud on a special power by appointing to persons who are not permissible appointees are not affected by this section.
 See Matter of Carroll, 153 Misc.
 649, 275 N.Y.S.
 911, modified, 247 App.
 Div.
 11, 286 N.Y.S.
 307, rev'd, 274 N.Y.
-288, 8 N.E.2d 864 (1937)(leading case concerning fraud on a special power).
+288, 8 N.E.2d 864 (1937).